-Using the Remote Control as a Presentation Pointer
+Using the Remote Control as a Pointer

-You can use the projector's remote control as a pointer to help you call out important information during a presentation.
+You can use the projector's remote control as a pointer to help you call out important information on the screen.
 The default pointer shape is an arrow, but you can select an alternative shape using the Settings menu.